robertaicenogle/MechaCar_Statistical_Analysis/README.md

 sample estimates:
 mean of x
   1498.78

+Significance level is 0.05.
+This studies p-value 0.06028 which is above the significance level.
+Therefore, we do not reject the null hypothesis.
+The PSI across all manufacturing lots is statiscally similar to the population mean of 1498.78 psi.

+For the data below, do not reject the null on lots 1 and 2.
+Reject the null hypothesis on lot 3 (p-value 0.04168)

 ### T-test on Lot 1
 t = 0, df = 49, p-value = 1